Flying Tiger Line Flight 066

-Flying Tiger Line Flight 066 was a scheduled international cargo flight from Singapore Changi Airport to Hong Kong's Kai Tak Airport via a stopover at Kuala Lumpur International Airport, Malaysia.
-On February 19, 1989, the FedEx-owned Boeing 747-249F-SCD crashed while on its final approach.
+Flying Tiger Line Flight 066 was a scheduled international cargo flight from Changi Airport to Kai Tak Airport via a stopover at Kuala Lumpur International Airport.
+On 19 February 1989, the FedEx-owned Boeing 747-249F-SCD crashed while on its final approach.
 The aircraft impacted a hillside 437 ft above sea level and 12 km from Kuala Lumpur, resulting in all four occupants being killed.

 Aircraft and crew

 The aircraft, registered as N807FT, made its first flight on 1 November 1979, before being delivered new to Flying Tiger Line on 11 December 1979.
 Its manufacturer serial number was 21828 and its construction number was 408.
 At the time of the accident, it had flown over 9,000 flight cycles and 34,000 airframe hours.

 The crew consisted of Captain Francis "Frank" Halpin (59), First Officer John "Jack" Robinson (54), and Flight Engineer Ronald Penton (70).
 Leonard Sulewski (53), an aircraft mechanic, was also on board.